 Addressing Nutrient Deficiencies to Improve Sleep Quality

 - Testing: Ferritin levels may be low, even if all other screening tests for iron and anemia come out within the reference range.
 You need to specifically test for ferritin.
 Ferritin level tests can be ordered by your doctor, or you can self-order one via Ulta Labs.
-The optimal ferritin level for thyroid function is between 90-110 ng/mL.
+The optimal ferritin level for thyroid function is between 90 and 110 ng/mL.

-- Dose: 1-3 capsules per day, in divided doses, with meals
+- Dose: 1 to 3 capsules per day, in divided doses, with meals

 - B12 – B12 deficiency may result in gastrointestinal lesions and neurological damage, as well as symptoms such as depression, memory loss, weakness, personality and mood changes, and impaired cognitive performance.
-Impaired digestion and inflammation are also symptoms of a B12 deficiency.
+[27] Impaired digestion and inflammation are also symptoms of a B12 deficiency.
 When all of these other symptoms are happening, this can greatly affect our sleeping patterns.
-I recommend Pure Encapsulations B12, which comes in a convenient liquid form that can be administered sublingually for optimal absorption.
-The active form of B12 in this formulation is highly bioavailable and has been shown to support neurological function, healthy cognitive and nerve function, as well as memory and emotional well-being.
+[28] I recommend Pure Encapsulations B12 5000, which comes in a convenient liquid form that can be administered sublingually for optimal absorption.
+The active form of B12 in this formulation is highly bioavailable and has been shown to support neurological function, healthy cognitive and nerve function, improved memory, and emotional well-being.
+Another good option is Pure Encapsulations Adenosyl/Hydroxy B12 Liquid, which combines adenosylcobalamin, an an activated form of B12 that is stored in the mitochondria, and hydroxycobalamin, another highly bioavailable form of B12.

 - Testing: You can test your B12 (cobalamin) levels through your healthcare provider or through Ulta Labs.
-Optimal B12 levels should be between 700-900 pg/mL.
+Optimal B12 levels should be between 700 and 900 pg/mL.

 - Dose: 5000 mcg, sublingually, daily for 10 days; then 5000 mcg, once per week, for 4 weeks; then 5000 mcg monthly for maintenance